Massage therapy helps you relax and to relieve pain. It can also relieve pressure on nerves, improve blood flow and restore normal joint movement.

-Message therapy is a way to reduce fatigue resulting from doing difficult activities.
-In this regard, hand massage for the elderly is suitable for those who use their hands a lot.
-Interestingly, there are several reasons for the effectiveness of a hand massage.
-This type of massage reduces muscle tension, and studies have shown its effects on reducing pain.
+Hand massage is suitable for those who use their hands a lot.
+Massaging the hands reduces muscle tension, and studies have shown that it reduces general pain.
 Hence, it is suitable for the elderly to regain their grip power.

-Obviously, you may not need a hand massage every day but, getting a professional hand massage once or twice a week can reduce the pain associated with different conditions such as arthritis, carpal tunnel syndrome, and neuropathy.
+Obviously, you do not need a hand massage on a daily basis but, getting a professional hand massage once a week can reduce the pain associated with different conditions such as arthritis, carpal tunnel syndrome, and Neuropathy.

 Here, at Living Maples, we have decided to take a closer look at the benefits of hand massage for the elderly.